alteryx/promote-r-client/README.md

 - `version`	version of the package to be added
 - `user`	Github username associated with the package
 - `install`	whether the package should also be installed into the model on the Promote server; this is typically set to False when the package has already been added to the Promote base image.
-- `auth_token` Personal access token string associated with a private package's repository (only works when `src='github'`, reccommended usage is to include PAT in the URL parameter while using `src='git'`)
+- `auth_token` Personal access token string associated with a private package's repository (only works when `src = 'github'`, recommended usage is to include PAT in the URL parameter while using `src='git'`)
 - `url` A valid URL pointing to a remote hosted git repository (recommended)
 - `ref`	The git branch, tag, or SHA of the package to be installed (SHA recommended)